 I usually find it’s helpful to put the corset on the floor and kneel on it while lacing.
 That way I can keep the width of the back even and quickly pull the lacing through without lifting or tangling the pieces.

 Tie it off at the bottom.

-Offset lacing is found on historic examples of conical stays and corsets.
+Offset lacing is found on historic examples of conical stays and corsets, as well as medieval gowns.
 The biggest advantage is it is much faster lacing into the corset vs. even grommets which require crossing the laces and handling two ends.
 The corset must be grommeted specifically for this style of lacing.
-If you try to cross-lace a conical corset with offset grommets, or offset lace a conical corset with even grommets, the corset will not lace evenly and one side will sit higher than the other.
+If you try to cross-lace a corset with offset grommets, or offset lace a corset with evenly spaced grommets, the corset will not tighten evenly and one side will sit higher than the other.